 Instead of giving up altogether, try a different language.
 They all have their own flavor so another language might be a better fit for you than your first choice.

-#4: When you’ve chosen your first programming language, learn it well
+#4: Learn your first programming language well

 That’s the only way to gain enough confidence to start applying for developer jobs or working for clients as a freelance developer.